-Broadcasting will be turned off and the devices will not be displayed in the navigator.
+Broadcasting is turned off and the devices are not be displayed in the navigator.

 Remote Power Management

 AC power to associated targets can be managed when used with a properly configured Raritan Remote Power Control Strip (RPC strip).
 Three options are available when performing remote target power management: